ricky-daniel13/Awbful/README.md

 # Awbful
- This is a terrible editor to make editing XML files editing from KwasTools' cri_utf_tool (https://github.com/ThisKwasior/KwasTools) THIS TOOL WILL MOST LIKELY NOT WORK FOR YOU AND WONT BE MAINTAINED.
+ This is a terrible editor to make editing XML files from KwasTools' cri_utf_tool (https://github.com/ThisKwasior/KwasTools) easier.
+ THIS TOOL WILL MOST LIKELY NOT WORK FOR YOU AND WONT BE MAINTAINED.
 USE UNDER YOUR OWN RISK